Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Wat Pho — Reclining Buddha

-• Your guide explains Wat Pho's history as Thailand's first public university (1788) and the birthplace of traditional Thai massage.
+• Guide explains Wat Pho's history as Thailand's first public university (1788) and the birthplace of traditional Thai massage.

-• Optional: traditional Thai massage at the Wat Pho massage school — approximately ฿420 for 30 minutes, own expense.
-Allow 45 additional minutes if adding this.
+• Optional: Thai massage at Wat Pho school — ~฿420 for 30 minutes, own expense.
+Add 45 minutes.
 Inform us at booking.

-• Duration: approximately 45 minutes to 1 hour (longer if massage is added).
+• Duration: approximately 45 minutes to 1 hour (longer if massage added).

-• Walk 5 minutes from Wat Pho to Tha Tien Pier.
+• 5-minute walk from Wat Pho to Tha Tien Pier.

-• Public ferry — 3 baht, 2-minute crossing to the west bank.
-The view of Wat Arun from the water as you approach is the moment most guests say they will never forget.
+• Short ferry crossing — 2 minutes to the west bank.
+The view of Wat Arun from the water as you approach is the moment guests describe longest.

 • Explore the 82-metre central prang — every surface covered in hand-set Chinese porcelain and seashell fragments.

-• Optional: climb the prang steps for panoramic views of the Grand Palace, Wat Pho, and the full curve of the Chao Phraya River.
+• Optional: climb the prang steps for panoramic views of the Grand Palace, Wat Pho, and the Chao Phraya River.

 • Duration: approximately 1 to 1.5 hours.

-• Board your private longtail speedboat at a pier near the Grand Palace area.
+• Board your private longtail speedboat from a pier near the Grand Palace area.

-• Pass wooden temples, traditional stilt houses, monks receiving alms from the water, floating vendors, and local life unchanged by the modern city.
+• Pass wooden temples, traditional stilt houses, monks, floating vendors, and local life.

 Gems Gallery stop and return to hotel

-• Complimentary stop at Gems Gallery Bangkok on the return route — no admission fee, no purchase obligation.
+• Complimentary stop at Gems Gallery Bangkok on the return route — no admission, no purchase obligation.

-• Hotel drop-off: approximately 4 to 5 hours after pickup for the base tour.
-Up to 7 hours if all add-ons are included.
+• Hotel drop-off: approximately 4–5 hours after pickup for base tour.
+Up to 7 hours with the Full Day package.

-• Back at your hotel by early-to-mid afternoon with the rest of the day entirely free.
+• Back at your hotel by early-to-mid afternoon with the rest of Bangkok's day ahead of you.

 We offer pick-up to the following places for this experience:

 • Hotels anywhere in Bangkok — Sukhumvit, Silom, Siam, Pratunam, Ratchadamri, Riverside, and all Bangkok areas.
-Pickup time is fully flexible — you choose your preferred time.
+Pickup time is fully flexible — you choose.
 Guide dress code check included at pickup.

 Why Choose Us?